 And then.
 And then there came a deadline.
 It turns out, I work really well under the threat of a deadline.
 Dead.
 Line.
 It frightens me.
 I respect the Dead Line.
 So, I suddenly had a deadline.
 My deadline was soon.
 I needed six more songs.

 I write at a slow pace probably more out of convenience than anything else.
-But this Dead Line was an opportunity to really immerse myself in the writing process.
+But this deadline was an opportunity to really immerse myself in the writing process.
 I’ve read about how Bon Iver shut himself in a remote cabin in the woods to write one of his albums.
 I’ve read about how Grimes sequesters herself with minimal food and rest.
 I have always admired this kind of dedication into the process.
 This time, I experienced it.

-Every morning (and sometimes every afternoon) I went to my porch.
+Every morning (and sometimes every afternoon) I went to the porch.
 My keyboard was set up there.
 Our found cat was usually stretched out on a cushion waiting for me.
 My notebook was laying on the couch with a pencil inside.
 Rhyming dictionary nearby.

 My process was this: go into the porch.
 Write.
 I did this for about 6 weeks.
 I wrote for hours every day.
 I did not read the newspaper.
 I did not look at Reddit.
 I did not listen to the radio.
 I severely limited my exposure to the outside world.
 I am very empathetic.
 I am easily distracted.
 I am easily engaged.
 I am easily attuned to other people and things.
 I had to isolate myself so that I was, as much as possible, only hearing my own radio waves.
 It was exhausting.
 It was exhilarating.
 I was immersed.
 I loved every minute of it.

 It was the kind of experience that builds character.
 That leaves a mark.
 It was hard work.
 It was the kind of hard work that you can’t rush.
 That you can’t shortcut.
 I went right through the middle of the forest on this one.
 I took each step with care.
 And then I built a house.
 I built it out of locally-sourced wood.
 I built it all by hand.
 I made sure that each piece was level.
 That each joint was even.
-I sanded the edges where they needed to be blunted.
+I sanded the corners where they needed to be blunted.
 I left some edges sharp for texture.
 I put in secret rooms and hidden doors.
 I made a secret passageway.
 I did each step the right way.
 If something was sloppy, I tore it down and rebuilt it.
 I rebuilt tiny sections again and again until they were just right.

 I have not decorated the rooms yet.
 That’s where the production comes in.
 But the rooms have character.
 The house has good bones.
 It will guide the process.
 It is alive.